kaa-ching/tbe-qml-toolbox-spike/README.md

  * populate toolbox from C++
  * make counting down after D&D work
  * implement "empty"
+ * only one item should be 'enlarged' at a time

 TODO:
- * when enlarged, clicking anywhere outside should shrink item again
  * ListView jumps back when scrolling

 NOT GOING TO DO: